-According to the author of report Dr. Micheál Collins, the purpose of the research is to highlight the additional public service costs that Irish society carries as a result of current and past experiences of poverty and establish a benchmark for the recurring annual costs to the state of poverty.
+According to the author Dr. Micheál Collins, the purpose of the research is to highlight the additional public service costs that Irish society carries as a result of current and past experiences of poverty.
+And to establish a benchmark for the recurring annual costs to the state of poverty.

-“The publication of this report is significant as it clearly shows that poverty carries a huge cost, not just for those directly affected, but for everyone in society.
+“The publication of this report is significant as it clearly shows that poverty carries a huge cost.
+Not just for those directly affected, but for everyone in society.
 As well as the strong moral arguments for addressing poverty, we now have important evidence on the wider societal benefits of tackling it and not allowing it to persist,” he continued.

 Dr. Collins said “Alongside the individual costs, poverty is responsible for other costs.
 In particular, the presence of poverty in a society triggers demands on the public purse.
-Poverty triggers needs and responses by the state, not always at the ideal level of adequacy, but nonetheless involving resources that are allocated to addressing the fallout from current and past experiences of poverty.”
+Poverty triggers needs and responses by the state, not always at the ideal level of adequacy.
+But nonetheless involving resources that are allocated to addressing the fallout from current and past experiences of poverty.”

 SVP Head of Social Justice Dr. Tricia Keilthy said; “This report clearly demonstrates why we need much greater investment measures to prevent people from falling into poverty.
 Making the right investments now means we can reduce expenditure on mitigating the effects of poverty in the long term.
 In other words, we need to invest to save.”